Trauma-Informed Care Champions: From Treaters to Healers

 Learn more about the featured trauma-informed champions:

-The videos feature the artwork of Ben Volta whose community-inspired mural Wellness at Play lifts up people’s spirits every day at Stephen and Sandra Sheller 11th Street Family Health Services in Philadelphia.
+Videos developed by the Center for Health Care Strategies and produced by FreshFly and Ruben de Luna Creative.
+Videos feature the artwork of Ben Volta whose community-inspired mural Wellness at Play lifts up people’s spirits every day at Stephen and Sandra Sheller 11th Street Family Health Services in Philadelphia.